kevinzhukz/9CT-TASK-1/PROJECT_DOCUMENTATION.md

 - In the compare schools option search results only return the first match if multiple schools match
 - Some features depend on clean data (missing values could make results incorrect)

-Overall, the system meets the most requirements but could be improved in error handling and I guess flexibility or more options to provide better results.
+Overall, the system meets the most requirements but could be improved in error handling and flexibility or more options to provide better results.

 ### 2. Evaluation in relation to peer feedback